 percent saponins, 20 percent protodioscin, 40 percent protodioscin.

-Tribulus side effects, caution, safety, risk, danger
+Tribulus side effects, caution, safety, risk, danger, adverse reaction

 No significant tribulus side effects have yet been reported in the medical literature regarding